noobguy77/BaaatKaro/README.md

 - User can join an existing public conversation room.
 - User can view other users who are online in the room.
 - User can view other rooms which are active at that point of time.
-- User can view the room they are in.
+- User can know the room they are in.

 ## Installation Guide -